metablaster/WindowsFirewallRuleset/Logs/README.md

 # Logs directory

-Errors, warning and information logs
+Errors, warning and information logs made by scripts
-Various Audit and troubleshooting logs
-Firewall can also be configured to write logs into this directory